Generic selectors

 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links Aquarium Store Depot earns a commission if you make a purchase.

-If you’re looking for a delicately textured floating, mid-or background plant, Water Sprite might be just the plant for you.
+If you’re looking for a delicately textured floating, mid-or background plant, Water Sprite is just the plant for you.
 Read on to learn everything you need to know about growing and caring for the Water Sprite.

 A Brief Overview Of The Water Sprite (Ceratopteris thalictroides)